paklog/docs/decoupling_wes_wms.md

 ## Project 1: Wave Planning Service (WMS)

 ### Overview
-Extract wave planning and workload management from the monolithic Warehouse Operations Service to create a dedicated WMS service for strategic planning.
+Create a dedicated WMS service for wave planning and workload management to handle strategic planning decisions.

 ### Scope
 **In Scope:**